This video lesson is designed for 6 to 12-year-old children to teach them how to arrange words in alphabetical order.

 - Put the objects in a mystery bag and ask them to draw one object and guess the word.
 Ask the child to put those objects in alphabetical order.

-- Give the child some flashcards and ask them to arrange them in their alphabetical order.
+- Give the child some flashcards and ask them to arrange them in alphabetical order.

-Let the child repeat these alphabetizing activities and inhibit the lifelong learning skills.
+Let the child repeat these alphabetizing activities and inhibit lifelong learning skills.